TLuckh/SimpleContextMenus/Optional ToDo.md

 when the "Extensions" submenu is opened, i.e. an event of type DropDownOpening is fired)

 As far as I tried, this seems unnecessary, as it's fast enough even with ~100 items in the subfolders in Extensions.

+Test whether with the current target framework being NET 4.8.1, the strong naming is actually necessary anymore.

 ## Tips